 NOTE: You may apply for these courses online, however, you will still have to come to the Salisbury office at 1237 N. Salisbury Blvd to complete the application, show ID, and take our Production Skills Test!

-Introduction to Arc Welding is a 13 week/455-hour course designed to provide the entry-level welder with the skills necessary to secure employment in the welding industry.
+Introduction to Arc Welding is a part-time 18 week/455-hour course that includes STICK, FLUX-CORED, MIG, and TIG.
+These are essential processes within the curriculum.
+It is designed to provide the entry-level welder with the skills necessary to secure employment in the industry.

 Through a partnership with Arcon Training Services and Quality Staffing Services, Wor-Wic Community College is offering a Maryland Energy Administration funded program.